vivekjuneja/distribution/README.md

 registry](https://github.com/docker/docker-registry) project with a new API design, focused around security and performance.

+**Changes are made specific to the support for a generic S3 Region.
+This can be used for any S3 API compatible Service like Minio.io**

 <img src="https://www.docker.com/sites/default/files/oyster-registry-3.png" width=200px/>

 This repository contains the following components: